andrewchambers/qasm/README.md

 Proof of concept high level assembler based on qbe.

-In some ways it is more flexible than the original qbe as you assembly directives and qbe code.
-You are easily able to make use of assembler features qbe doesn't know about.
+In some ways it is more flexible than the original qbe as you can assembly directives and qbe code - You are easily able to make use of assembler features qbe doesn't know about.
 It is even forward compatible with new assemblers/platforms with zero code.